aspose-slides/Aspose.Slides-API-References/content/python-net/english/_index.md

 ﻿---
-title: Aspose.Slides for Python via .NET Reference
+title: Aspose.Slides for Python via .NET API Reference
 second_title: Aspose.Slides for Python via .NET API Reference
 description: Aspose.Slides is a class library that can be used by developers for various platforms for a variety of presentation processing tasks.
 type: docs